tiranno/cse3901_project5/README.md

 hit ok and you will see the trig function with your input appear in the equation. once you hit '=' the trig functions will be evaluated and the result will be in radians.
 Degrees is not an option on our calcualtor.

+Memory Functions:

+MC = Memory Clear
+MS = Memory Store (store value of result in memory)
+MR = Memory Recall (input memory value into input)
+M+ = Memory Plus (add result value to memory value and keep in memory)

+% is Modulus Operator not Percentage